History of East Pakistan

-The history of East Bengal and East Pakistan from 1947 to 1971 covers the period of Bangladesh's history between its independence as a part of Pakistan from British colonial rule in 1947 to its independence from Pakistan in 1971.
+The history of East Bengal and East Pakistan from 1947 to 1971 covers the period of Bangladesh's history from its incorporation into Pakistan following the end of British colonial rule in 1947 to its independence from Pakistan in 1971.

 1947–56: dominion era

 Post-partition difficulties

 Distribution of some main religious groups in British Indian Empire, where majority of the Muslim population (green) concentrated in the western frontier part and eastern Bengali part of the empire.
 This was the basis which the state of Pakistan was formed in 1947.

 East Pakistan was the lone province in Pakistan where most of the Hindu minority was concentrated, where they constituted 25% of the population.
 12 out of the 14 Hindu members of Pakistan's Constituent Assembly came from East Bengal.
 However, the 1950 East Bengal riots, often classified as a genocide, & the deliberate inactions of the new Governor General Khwaja Nazimuddin & Chief Minister Nurul Amin in quelling the riots, caused most of the Hindus of East Pakistan to migrate to India.
 The deadly anti-Hindu violence caused all 34 Hindu members of the East Bengal Legislative Assembly & 12 Hindu members of the Constituent Assembly to abandon their positions & migrate to India, with notable figures like Jogendranath Mandal, the Law Minister appointed by Jinnah, being among them.
+A peasant revolt also occurred in Rajshahi but was quickly suppressed.